arb-afk/Maze-Runner/DEPLOY.md

 # Deploying to Vercel

-This guide explains how to deploy MazeRunner X to Vercel.
+This guide explains how to deploy MazeRunner to Vercel.

 ## Quick Start (Easiest Method)